kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## GloVe

-GloVe used global counts, not local prediction.
+GloVe used global counts, not local prediction
-It built a matrix of word co-occurrences and factored it.
+It built a matrix of word co-occurrences and factored it
 It produced stable vectors that captured analogy and frequency

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.